IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 ```

 Like all arms, `$` buc is computed with its parent core as the subject.
-When `$` buc is computed, the resulting value is called the “product” of
+When `$` buc is computed, the resulting value is called the "product" of
 the gate.
 No other data is used to calculate the product other than the
 data in the gate itself.

-We will always call the values supplied to the gate the “sample” since
+We will always call the values supplied to the gate the "sample" since
 we will later discover that this technical meaning (`[battery [sample
 context]]`) holds throughout more advanced cores.